-Studies have shown that omega 3 acids, that you acquire from eating fish, have the potential to reduce the risk of getting cancers such as oesophagus, colon, breast, prostate and ovary by up to 50%.
+Studies have shown that omega 3 acids, that you acquire from eating fish, have the potential to reduce the risk of getting cancers such as the esophagus, colon, breast, prostate, and ovary by up to 50%.

 High levels of fatty acids like salmon and tuna in fish have been found to help in brain development especially in children.
 There are chances that these acids could even help victims of ADHD disorders.

 One disadvantage of diets that are low in fat is that they deprive your hair and nails of enough fat leaving the fragile and dry.